Covid-19: adapted service

 Both collections differ completely in character and have their own catalogues.

-There are several ways of looking for a manuscript:
+There are several ways to look up a manuscript:

 - Using the online catalogue.
-Please note: not all documents are listed in the online catalogue.
+Please note: not all manuscripts are listed in the online catalogue.

 - The systematic catalogue of J. Van den Gheyn